Introduction to Scholarships in Singapore

 On that note: if you’re at a loss at what you’ve done that could possibly interest your interviewer, ask your friends!
 Sometimes it’s all a matter of perspective, and your friends might be able to word or think about past incidents in a way that you wouldn’t.
 (Sometimes we think we’re more boring than we actually are.)

 – How would your friends, lecturers or colleagues describe you? – what is your personality & attitude

 – What type of work environment do you prefer?

 – Tell me a time when you……

 Other interview questions would be those that require you to elaborate on what is written in your resume.
-This is why you have to analyze your resume thoroughly and be prepared to back up any of your points with real life experiences.
+This is why you have to analyze your resume thoroughly and be prepared to back up any of your points with real-life experiences.
 For example, if you say that your hobby involves reading books, they will ask you what is the last book you read and why you like that book.

 Do not end the interview without questions!
 You are going to be a scholar or future employee of the organization.
 You should have plenty of questions to ask the interviewer.
-Take the opportunity to ask 1 to 2 questions, for example: how’s the working environment, is there any 2nd interview, how long do I need to wait for the results, etc. The purpose of the interview is not only to assess you as a candidate, but also a chance for you to find out more about the scholarship and how the scholarship benefits/impacts you in future.
+Take the opportunity to ask 1 to 2 questions, for example: how’s the working environment, is there any 2nd interview, how long do I need to wait for the results, etc. The purpose of the interview is not only to assess you as a candidate but also a chance for you to find out more about the scholarship and how the scholarship benefits/impacts you in future.

-Bonus: Smiling & maintaining eye contact are a MUST.
+Bonus: Smiling & maintaining eye contact is a MUST.
 Offering a firm & solid handshake before and after the interview will help in deepening the impression as well.
-If you can, remember the interviewer’s name and mention his name during the interview to establish a stronger rapport.
+If you can, remember the interviewer’s name and mention his/her name during the interview to establish a stronger rapport.
 Lastly, do send a thank you email to HR/interviewer after the interview when you get home to get more brownie points.